marcel-goldschen-ohm/manim-dynamic-code/README.md

 # manim-dynamic-code
 Dynamic code animations in Manim.

+Developed for ManimCE, not tested with any other version of Manim.

 ## Why not just use the default `Code` Mobject?
 Because editing the code in a `Code` Mobject after initial creation is absolute hell.
 There are multiple reasons for this including:
 1. `Code` Mobjects have multiple references to individual SVG glyphs across multiple groups which makes removing the glyphs from the scene a nightmare.